 This workaround might only be useful in some cases.
 It perfectly suited mine, because I wanted a simple portfolio page that I can easily update.

-If you plan to use it for something like a blog or anything else where you want to track user behaviour using Google Analytics, I would not recommend using this approach.
+If you plan to use it for something like a blog or anything else where you want to track user behavior using Google Analytics, I would not recommend using this approach.
 It is not possible to embed any type of snippet that will work in the background.

 **Update 14th Jan 2021